DinJerr/spritefix/README.md

 - Add parameter handling so that user can define input and output folders themselves.

 ## Additional Help
-- Take note that not *all* sprites need to be fixed, and soome models may have better output without the padded pixels.
+- Take note that not *all* sprites need to be fixed, and some models may have better output without the padded pixels.
 Use only if fringe artifacts appear on the upscaled sprite.
 - If you have any questions, we have a [discord server](https://discord.gg/cpAUpDK) where you can ask them and a [Wiki](https://upscale.wiki) with more information.

 ---